 I love pancakes, so whether or not it happens to be Shrove Tuesday, it doesn’t take much to get me battering up and making pancakes just for myself.
-So, when Aldi approached me to work with them and explain how to make pancakes from scratch, I jumped at the chance.
+So, when a supermarket approached me and asked me to explain how to make pancakes from scratch, I jumped at the chance.
 Pancake batter is a useful thing to get to grips with if you are cooking for one or two.
 Cooked to order in a matter of minutes, the batter keeps very well in the fridge for a few days.
 Savoury pancakes are delicious too and use exactly the same batter as a base so if you are just cooking for one, then you could have savoury pancakes one day and sweet the next!
 Both the method and basic recipe are very easy so if you haven’t tried making your own, then now is a good opportunity.
 One of the dishes I survived on through University, pancakes are very frugal and you can make the batter up with just three ingredients you probably already have in the store cupboard and fridge, then add whatever filling you happen to have to hand.
-One medium sized egg and a small amount of milk and flour will make four pancakes to fill with something savoury or dessert for 2 people topped with something sweet!
+Don’t be put off if you are making pancakes for one or two – it really is easy.
+One medium-sized egg and a small amount of milk and flour will make four pancakes to fill with something savoury or dessert for 2 people topped with something sweet!

 The recipe for pancake batter is something of a classic – and I’m using the proportions that my mum taught me adjusted to make the right amount for pancakes for one or two.
 I’ve been looking online and you’ll find a few variations around.
 Delia Smith, for example, uses a higher ratio of flour to liquid and adds water to semi-skimmed milk.
 Jamie Oliver uses more eggs.
 Common sense suggests that more eggs and/or flour to milk will make for a thicker batter and I like my light, almost lacy pancakes which are closer to crêpes.
 If you prefer a thicker pancake then, by all means, add a little more flour.
 And for something richer and fluffier (a hybrid between an English pancake and an American one) add an extra egg.